Cut Gem Bespoke Gems

 Two tiers of facets on the crown are frosted to create a Star of David.
 Cut in light blue topaz to match the Israeli flag.

-A popular cut but rather time-consuming.
+A popular cut but rather time-consuming - Video.

 Iconoclast - Green Sapphire